 The gnomonic projection (also called Central or Gnomic) projects all great circles to straight lines.
 The gnomonic projection is the perspective, azimuthal projection with point of perspective at the center of the globe.
 Hence, with the gnomonic projection, the interior of a hemispherical region of the globe is projected to the UV plane with the rim of the hemisphere going to infinity.
 Except at the center, there is great distortion of shape, area, and scale.
-The default clipping region for the gnomonic projection.
+The default clipping region for the gnomonic projection is a circle with a radius of 60 degrees at the center of projection.